UtusemiUltimate-of-the-darkness/Notebook-on-MechanicalEngineeringII/README.md

 # Notebook-on-MechanicalEngineeringII

-This is notebook on Mechanical Engineering II, Department of Mechanical CAD Design.
+This is notebook on Mechanical Engineering, Department of Mechanical CAD Design at Tohoku Electronics College.